-Mid-range waffle makers are usually priced between $30 and $50.
-This includes units from some better known brands and with extra features, such as indicator lights, alarms, and fine-tuned temperature control.
+Waffle makers in this range are usually priced between $30 and $50.
+This includes units from some better-known brands and with extra features, such as indicator lights, alarms, and fine-tuned temperature control.
 At the higher end of this price range, you can find models that make two round or four square waffles at a time.

-High-end waffle makers start around $50 and can cost well over $100, but we don't think you need to go the very upper reaches of this price range to get a good one.
+These models start around $50 and can cost well over $100, but we don't think you need to go to the very upper reaches of this price range to get a good one.
 You'll find some highly-rated models from trusted brands that produce top-notch waffles every time.

 Even if you're using a non-stick waffle maker, grease the cooking plates to prevent the batter from sticking to the grooves, and be sure to grease between making waffles, too.

 Do your waffles get soggy while they wait for the entire batch to be done?
 A simple solution to this is to add some cornstarch to the recipe; it will keep your waffles from soaking moisture.

 Stick to a waffle maker that cooks either Belgian waffles or American waffles – some claim to cook both, but the quality tends to suffer from the added versatility.

 The first waffle you make is usually the test subject that will tell you if your batter is correct, if the crispness is to your liking, and how the flavor resolved.

 Waffle makers with temperature settings or variable browning settings offer you better control on how crisp and toasted your waffles come out.